-John Aitken is a Coast Salish artist, activist, and educator.
+Johnny Aitken is a Coast Salish artist, activist, and educator.
 He lives on Mayne Island and has conducted valued workshops in that community.

-John Aitken was the perfect person to help our community begin to explore how we can act upon the recommendations of the Truth and Reconciliation Commission.
+Johnny Aitken was the perfect person to help our community begin to explore how we can act upon the recommendations of the Truth and Reconciliation Commission.
 He created a safe and respectful place within a large circle for each person to share their thoughts and feelings in way that expanded collective understanding of our relationship to the truth of the experience of First Nations people.
-John accomplished this through courageous personal sharing, warmth, humour and creativity.
-On Hornby Island we are grateful to John for providing us with a good sense of first steps that can be taken towards healing.Hornby Island Trustee
+Johnny accomplished this through courageous personal sharing, warmth, humour and creativity.
+On Hornby Island we are grateful to Johnny for providing us with a good sense of first steps that can be taken towards healing.Hornby Island Trustee

 Past Video Projects